awlck/stellaris-stat-viewer/docs/techman/building.rst

 In order for the resulting executable to run, you will need to either add the directory containing Qt's binaries to *PATH*, or manually copy the relevant `.dll` files from there to your build directory.
+Before distributing your build, copy the executables to a blank directory and run ``windeployqt`` to ensure all dependencies are present.

 macOS
 -----

 If you haven't done so already, install XCode from the App Store.
-Next, install Qt (version 5.9 or higher required).
+Next, install Qt (version 6.0 or higher required).
 Also install CMake (available via Homebrew or from `here <https://cmake.org>`_).